Barry Diller

-Barry Charles Diller (born February 2, 1942) is an American businessman.
-He is Chairman and Senior Executive of IAC and Expedia Group and founded the Fox Broadcasting Company and USA Broadcasting.
+Barry Charles Diller (born February 2, 1942) is an American billionaire businessman.
+He is chairman and senior executive of IAC and Expedia Group and founded the Fox Broadcasting Company with Rupert Murdoch and USA Broadcasting.
 Diller was inducted into the Television Hall of Fame in 1994.

 Early life

-Diller was born into a Jewish household in San Francisco, California, and is the son of Reva (née Addison) and Michael Diller.
+Diller was born on February 2, 1942, in San Francisco, California, to Michael Diller and his wife Reva (née Addison).
+He was raised in Beverly Hills.
+In May 2012, New York magazine described Diller as a "second generation Austrian Jewish kid".

 Career

 Diller began his career through a family connection in the mailroom of the William Morris Agency after dropping out of UCLA after three weeks.
 His proximity to the company's file room meant that he could spend free time reading through the archives and learning the entire history of the entertainment industry.
 He was hired as an assistant by Elton Rule, then West Coast head of ABC, who was promoted to network President at the same time Diller went to work for him in 1964, taking him on to New York City.
 Diller was soon placed in charge of negotiating broadcast rights to feature films.
 He was promoted to Vice President of Development in 1965.
 In this position, Diller created the ABC Movie of the Week, pioneering the concept of the made-for-television movie through a regular series of 90-minute films produced exclusively for television.
+In 1973, Diller would be made vice president of ABC's prime time programming.

 Paramount

-Diller served for 10 years as the Chairman and Chief Executive Officer of Paramount Pictures Corporation from 1974 until 1984.
-With Diller at the helm, the studio produced hit television programs such as Laverne & Shirley (1976), Taxi (1978), and Cheers (1982) and films that include Saturday Night Fever (1977), Grease (1978), Raiders of the Lost Ark (1981) and sequel Indiana Jones and the Temple of Doom (1984), Terms of Endearment (1983), and Beverly Hills Cop (1984).
-The New York Times reported in 1983 that Diller was also "one of the three key executives" for then Paramount parent company Gulf+Western, with A. D. Murphy, director of the motion picture producing program at the University of Southern California, even describing him as "probably the most successful executive in the film business today."
-In the same article, Diller stated, among other things, that he wanted to use Paramount to make movies based on games distributed by then Gulf+Western-owned video game manufacturing company Sega.
-As head of Paramount, Diller also put together a three-way ownership of the USA Network in 1981 in order to prevent the Gulf+Western owned Madison Square Garden from selling its interest in the network.
-Diller also focused on having the Madison Square Garden maintain rights to its sports games, which in turn could allow for an extended level of broadcasting for future Madison Square Garden events as not only a source of programming for the USA Network, but also as a source of programming for Madison Square Garden Network cable subscribers and any future regional pay-television network.
+Diller served for 10 years as the chairman and chief executive officer of Paramount Pictures Corporation from 1974 until 1984.
+With Diller at the helm, the studio produced hit television programs such as Laverne & Shirley (1976), Taxi (1978), and Cheers (1982) and films that include Saturday Night Fever (1977), Grease (1978), Ordinary People (1980), Raiders of the Lost Ark (1981) and sequel Indiana Jones and the Temple of Doom (1984), Reds (1981), Terms of Endearment (1983), and Beverly Hills Cop (1984).